 4.7 The Rural Services Delivery Grant (RSDG) is a government grant recognising cost pressures associated with service delivery in rural sparse areas.
-The DLUHC Policy Statement released on 12 December indicates no change to RSDG in 2023/24.
+As anticipated from the DLUHC Policy Statement released on 12 December, the Provisional Settlement indicates no change to RSDG in 2023/24.
 The assumption for future years is no change for 2024/25, followed by a 1% increase thereafter.